Ericsson/ecaudit/doc/role_whitelist_management.md

 Note how the options map list all whitelists without the grant/revoke prefix.

-## Access Derived Whitelists
+## Permission Derived Whitelists

-Access derived whitelisting is a convenient way to configure whitelisting (without having to configure too much details).
+Permission derived whitelisting is a convenient way to configure whitelisting (without having to configure too much details).

-For a statement to be whitelisted, the user must have _both_ an access derived whitelist configuration _and_ be authorized by Cassandra to access the given operation and resource.
+For a statement to be whitelisted, the user must have _both_ an permission derived whitelist configuration _and_ be authorized by
+Cassandra to access the given operation and resource.

 To whitelist the __kalle__ user on __modify__ operations to __all tables__ in the __unit keyspace__ that he has